HOW IS EPI

 - Your eating habits and diet

 - Any and all symptoms you’ve been experiencing and the frequency and severity of your symptoms

 - When your symptoms started

 - Any differences in your stools and bowel movements

 - Any medications or herbal supplements you may be taking

 Your primary care physician may be able to provide an accurate EPI diagnosis and discuss treatment options.
 Or, your doctor may refer you to a specialist.
 If your doctor refers you to a specialist, it will likely be a gastroenterologist.
 Gastroenterologists specialize in disorders of the gastrointestinal tract—this includes the stomach, intestines, pancreas, liver, and gallbladder—and do many of the tests used to diagnose pancreatic conditions, including EPI.

 The 3 main EPI tests used to aid in diagnosis are:

 This test measures the amount of elastase, an enzyme produced by the pancreas, in your stool.
 A deficiency of elastase could be an indicator of EPI.
 It may be harder to diagnose milder EPI using this test.
-Your doctor may not use this test if you have diabetes.

 This test checks the amount of fat in your stool.
 This test can help determine how much fat your body is not absorbing.
-It can also reveal evidence of steatorrhea (foul-smelling, greasy stools).
+It can also reveal evidence of steatorrhea (foul-smelling, oily stools).
 Some people find this test to be difficult because it requires eating a prescribed diet and collecting and handling stool samples over 3 days.